elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

 >
 > **Quick Overview**
 >
 > RPM Fusion/Livna distributes kernel-modules as kmod packages that contain modules precompiled for the latest kernels released by Fedora.
-That works fine for most people, but it doesn&#8217;t work on systems with use different kernel &#8212; like a self-compiled kernel, an older Fedora kernel or the quickly changing kernels from updates-testing/rawhide.
+That works fine for most people, but it doesn't work on systems with use different kernel - like a self-compiled kernel, an older Fedora kernel or the quickly changing kernels from updates-testing/rawhide.
 The kmods-srpms can easily be rebuilt for those kernels using rpmbuild with a kmod-specific parameter that defines what kernel to build the kmod for.
 But that requires some knowledge of how to build rpms; this is what the script akmods tries to make easier for the end user, as it does all the steps required to build a kmod.rpm for the running kernel from a kmod-srpm.
 >
 > But the user still needs to do something manually when he needs a kmod for a newly installed kernel.
-This is what the akmodsd daemon is trying to fix: it&#8217;s a script normally started from init on bootup that checks if all kmods are present.
+This is what the akmodsd daemon is trying to fix: it's a script normally started from init on bootup that checks if all kmods are present.
 If a kmod is not found then akmods tries to rebuild kmod.srpms found in a certain place in the filesystem; if that works it will install the rebuilt kmod into the running kernel automatically.
 >
 > This is similar to dkms, but has one important benefit: one only needs to maintain a single kmod spec file which can be used both in the repos buildsystem and on the clients systems if needed.